instantbox/instantbox/README.md

 English | [中文](./docs/README-zh.md)

-### Get a clean, out of the box, temporary Linux system in under 30s.
+### Get a clean, out of the box, temporary Linux in under 30s.

-What's a super-inspire?It allows you to use the web to operate an out-of-the-box Linux system in less than 30 seconds using only a browser.
+What's a super-inspire?It allows you to access the web to operate an out-of-the-box Linux system in less than 30 seconds using only a browser.
 Of course, the "system" here is implemented with docker, so it cannot be considered as a more isolated virtualization system like KVM.

 ![](./terminal.png)